ianamae123/netsuite-screenshot-automation/README.md

 ## Project Overview

 This python script automates taking screenshots of individual Netsuite transaction records from a saved search and uploads them to a Google Drive folder with the document number as its name.
+The script uses:
-It uses Selenium for browser automation, PyDrive for Google Drive API access, and PyAutoGUI for capturing screenshots.
+    - Selenium for browser automation
+    - PyDrive for Google Drive API access
+    - PyAutoGUI for capturing screenshots.

 ## Tools and Technologies Used
 - Python 3.9+